Skater Girl: Production

+Filming took place in Khempur and other locations in Rajasthan, capturing the vibrant yet harsh rural landscape that forms the backdrop of Prerna’s journey.
+The production team worked closely with local communities, often involving them in the filming process, which added authenticity to the scenes.
 The production employed approximately five hundred cast and crew including over three hundred and fifty village locals.
-Over three thousand children were auditioned, many of them skaters from skate communities across India.
 The filmmakers spent over a year researching, writing and meeting with teenage girls and boys in Rajasthan to write Prerna and Ankush’s characters as authentically as possible.
 Fifty-five skaters from across India featured in the movie including thirty-four local skaters from Khempur.

+Production on the film completed in early 2020.
 Post Production was completed in Los Angeles at Warner Bros. facilities.

 Release

-The film was released by Netflix on 11 June 2021.
+The film was released on Netflix on 11 June 2021 in 191 countries and 31 languages across the globe.